turbot/steampipe-plugin-launchdarkly/docs/tables/launchdarkly_feature_flag.md

 # Table: launchdarkly_feature_flag

-The feature flag API allows you to control percentage rollouts, target specific contexts, or even toggle off a feature programmatically.
-By looking at the representation of a feature flag, we can see how to do any of these tasks.
+Thisg table provides information about feature flags used by your application.
+Feature flags are used to control percentage rollouts, target specific contexts, or toggle off a feature programmatically.
+By querying this table, you can view the representation of a feature flag and perform various tasks related to feature management.

 ## Examples